cakephp/debug_kit/README.md

 );
 ```

-You can use any cache engine supported by CakePHP, the same you set in both core.php and bootstrap.php files with Cache::config() method.
+You can use any cache engine supported by CakePHP, the same way you set in both core.php and bootstrap.php files with the Cache::config() method.

-## Viewing the toolbar for ajax requests
+## Viewing the Toolbar for AJAX Requests

-When doing Ajax requests, you will not be able to see an HTML version of the toolbar.
+When doing AJAX requests, you will not be able to see an HTML version of the toolbar.
 However, if you have a browser extension that supports FirePHP, you can view
 the toolbar in your browser:

 - [FirePHP 4 chrome](https://chrome.google.com/webstore/detail/firephp4chrome/gpgbmonepdpnacijbbdijfbecmgoojma)